skrapi2011/skrapi2011/README.md

 ## 💻 Projects

 ### [Reservant | 2023-2025](https://github.com/Reservant-inc)
 A comprehensive platform for restaurant reservations.
 It includes a mobile app and backend system for managing bookings, user data, and client interactions.
+Made by group of 14 people.

 ### [Wordle Finder | 2024-2025](https://github.com/skrapi2011/wordleFinder)
 A tool to solve Wordle puzzles by suggesting words based on known and excluded letters.